 When there are redundant fields that represent duplicate data, it is expected that the data would be the same.
 This specification does not specify where priority is when redundant data fields differ, it is recommended to reject the payload in its entirety.
 Some examples where data is expected to match include (but are not limited to):

 The initial focus of this implementation guide is on the workflow of eReferral, rather than clinical data associated with eReferrals (e.g., Medication/ Allergies, Observation resources).
 The intention is that the clinical resources will be profiled in the future releases of eReferral implementation guide.
-In the interim, if there is a need for implementers to profile specific clinical resources the expectation is to collaborate and contribute those profiles to this implementation guide for broad use.
+In the interim, if there is a need for implementers to profile specific clinical resources the expectation is that they collaborate with the FHIR Implementers community and contribute the profiles to this implementation guide for broad use.

-A specific FHIR implementation can be conformant with more than one iGuide.
-If a project requires net new resources that do not exist in this provincial eReferral iGuide, it could develop additional profile(s) to supplement the provincial eReferral iGuide, and work with the governance body to add the new requirements into the provincial eReferral iGuide if there is a general applicability to the eReferral ecosystem.
+A specific FHIR implementation can be conformant with more than one FHIR implementation guide.
+If a project requires net new resources that do not exist in this provincial eReferral IG, it could develop additional profile(s) to supplement the provincial eReferral implementation guide, and work with the governance body to add the new requirements into the provincial eReferral implementation guide if there is a general applicability to the eReferral ecosystem.

 Some referral processes may ask the referrer to provide some data that impacts the receiver's automated referral processing rules.
 The rules for how a receiver processes their referrals can be unique to the receiver.
 Some examples include routing based on:

-To handle this, use the Routing Options extension , which is included in both the ServiceRequest AND MessageHeader (for add-service-request) resources.
+To handle this, use the Routing Options extension, which is included in both the ServiceRequest AND MessageHeader (for add-servicerequest event) resources.
 By also including the extension in the MessageHeader, it makes it easier for implementers to find the key routing-related data fields without needing to dig further into the referral payload.